fjborrell/TaskBully/README.md

 - Incorporate a scheduling/deadline feature to plan when to complete tasks.
 - Include an achievement system based around successfully completing tasks.
 - Implement even more custom sounds for different intensity levels.
 - Add a social feature to share success with friends.

-**A "serious" message from TaskBully:**
-Here at TaskBully, our vast team of 2 employees is deeply committed to the goal of replacing bullying with motivation.
-We are actively looking for sponsorships, investments, and growth opportunities until we can eventually eradicate procrastination.